-Grooming is a strategy used by predators and abusive people to build trust and emotional connection with someone they are attempting to victimize.
-It’s an insidious style of manipulation used on children, young people, and even vulnerable adults, to foster the groundwork for exploitative, abusive or toxic relationship dynamics.
+What is grooming?
+It is a strategy used by predators and abusive people to build trust and emotional connection with someone they are attempting to victimize.
+It’s an insidious style of manipulation used to abuse a child, young person, or a vulnerable adults, to build a relationship to foster the groundwork for exploitative, abusive or toxic relationship dynamics.

 What Does Grooming Mean?

 Grooming is a gradual process of manipulation in which an abusive person goes to whatever lengths necessary to gain trust, create emotional connection, or create a sense of dependency in order to abuse or exploit another person.
 It is a common tactic used in cases of child sexual exploitation to make the victim more susceptible to trusting the abuser.